StormRSA/Hangman-MiniGame-Project/README.md

 # Hangman-MiniGame-Project

-An basic python project that follows the PEP8 coding style guidelines and utilizes the following python fundamentals:
+A basic python project that follows the PEP8 coding style guidelines and utilizes the following python fundamentals:

 1. PEP 8 coding style.
 2. Data types and Operations.